GiorgioPietrabissa/giorgiopietrabissa.github.io/_pages/about.md

 I will be available for interviews on the **2023-2024 Academic Job Market**.

-I am an economist with research interests in international, urban and labor economics, and a specific focus on inequality.
+I am an economist with research interests in urban, international and labor economics, and a specific focus on inequality.
 I use quantitative tools from trade and empirical IO.

 In my research, I study how public policies and their interplay with multiple markets determine spatial inequalities and the distribution of economic activity.